-Victor Review – Performance, handling, ride quality & fuel-efficiency
+TVS Victor Review – Performance, handling, and ride quality

 The Victor comes with a 110 cc, three-valve engine which TVS refer to as “EcoThrust”.
 I presume it means economy and thrust or, in other words, good fuel-efficiency and power output.
 Or, having your cake and eating it too.